‘General Hospital’ Gives Strong Hints That Ryan Chamberlain Could Still Be Alive

-This past week on General Hospital has been the self-pity party of Ava Jerome after she almost married serial killer, Ryan Chamberlain.
+This past week on General Hospital has been the self-pity party of Ava Jerome after she almost married serial killer Ryan Chamberlain.
 You certainly can’t blame her.
 She truly thought that she had found true love with someone who loved her unconditionally.
 Now she is left with the guilt of falling for someone who killed her daughter because of her.

 Ava is on a downward spiral.
 She has been drinking consistently to ease the pain.
 The strange part is that despite the pain, guilt, and humiliation she feels, there is a tiny part of her that still loves Ryan.
 She doesn’t quite know how to deal with it all.
 General Hospital spoilers from Soap Central indicates that Julian will try convincing his sister to get some help this week.